Q. Please imagine, You're Steven Spielberg now, and you're making a sequel to Minority Report. what future shape will you create?

 Q. IT, MaaS such as Uber, and car makers often develop their own solutions.
 Existing players in the fleet market, such as taxis and trucks, are also competitors.
 Recently, many startups have come up with similar solutions, such as Ford's RideOS and Hyundai's Code42 investment.
 What makes Bestmile differentiating, competitive and globalizable?
 Are there any traditional car OEM customers?

-There are big differences between self-driving technology, MaaS platforms, and a fleet orchestration solution like Bestmile’s.
+A. There are big differences between self-driving technology, MaaS platforms, and a fleet orchestration solution like Bestmile’s.
 Self-driving technology has

 been mainly focused on navigation and safety.
 MaaS platforms are service aggregators that allow travelers to view and book rides using multiple modes of transport—they don’t direct vehicles at all.